 They recruited several pan-African dancers from the Twin Cities.
 Together, they studied, shared, and practiced dance styles from the diaspora that would best tell the origin story of Atlantis—the revolt in the Middle Passage, jumping overboard, death, and rebirth.

 “We wanted to start on a ship and journey through the water,” van Arneman said.
 “After that, the piece has to be in Atlantis.
 We had to think about, what’s happening?
 Who’s in our dances?
 What song will show that there is a revolt on the ship?
 How about the journey in the city and life in Atlantis?
 What movement can show that?
 What movement shows drowning in water or that people are sinking?”

-With time, they found the appropriate movements through the incorporation and blending of crump, break dance, vogue, capoeira, Chicago house, and other dances from the Black diaspora.
+With time, they found the appropriate movements through the incorporation and blending of krump, hip hop, vogue, capoeira, house, and other dances from the Black diaspora.

-Beyond portraying how Atlantis was formed, Madimutsa and van Arneman worked to challenge Black and white audiences on their nuanced comfort with Black sufferance and joy.
+Beyond portraying how Atlantis was formed, Madimutsa and van Arneman worked to challenge audiences of different races and ethnicities on their comfort with Black love, death, beauty, suffering, and joy.

 “The way we ended Atlantis 13 was a confrontation,” van Arneman said.
 “If we make you nervous, what is your purpose?
 If you see us and see a threat, why?
 What are you doing to question your own biases and beliefs and privilege?”

 He added, “You need to be critically thinking about positionality and why things are the way they are.
 Because our Atlantis, our utopia, is a solution to the system and making the system right again.”